knpuniversity/symfony2-series/knpu/episode3/error-pages.rst

 called `How to Create an Event Listener`_ that covers it.

 Normally, when there's an exception, Symfony calls an internal controller that renders the error template.
-This class lives in Twigbundle and is called ``ExceptionController``.
+This class lives in TwigBundle and is called ``ExceptionController``.
 Let's open it up!

     The class lives at: